rryqszq4/php-ext-shurrik/README.md

 ## Example  trace opcode

-Run test and will be tracing
+Run test and will be tracing in cli
 ~~~ sh
 $ php tests/002.php
 ~~~